tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 ### Hints and Considerations

-* For the Monte Carlo simulation, start out by running `100` simulations for one year of returns, and when you have the code worked out, run the simulation at `100–500` simulations for `30` years (this takes a long time).
+* For the Monte Carlo simulation, running 100-500 simulations on 30 years of data can take a very long time, so start out by running `100` simulations for just one year of returns, then, when you have the code worked out, run the full number of simulations.

 ---